Stuart Howe: Operatic career

-When Howe made his European debut as Nemorino in Donizetti's L'elisir d'amore in Oporto, Portugal in November 1997, he had been given only three weeks prior to the opening performance to prepare.
+When Howe made his European debut as Nemorino in Donizetti's L'elisir d'amore in Porto, Portugal in November 1997, he had been given only three weeks prior to the opening performance to prepare.
 He spent sixteen-hour days learning the role while also rehearsing his movements on stage.
 Since then, it has become his most performed role, with a total of more than 100 performances and rising.

 His efforts were such a success that the press revered him as "the quintessential Nemorino".
 Despite what appeared to be the beginning of a burgeoning career in Europe, he chose to return to Canada, for his first Rodolfo in Puccini's La Bohème in 1998.

 Despite being based in the somewhat smaller Canadian market, Howe was still able to take on major tenor roles of all kinds including those in Lakmé, Falstaff, Don Pasquale, Lucia di Lammermoor, Anna Bolena, Maria Stuarda, La Fille du Régiment, Gianni Schicchi, The Bartered Bride, Die Fledermaus, Rossini's William Tell, Verdi's Attila, Lehár's The Merry Widow, Susannah by Carlisle Floyd, Bellini's La Straniera, Romberg's The Student Prince, Rota's The Italian Straw Hat and many others.